.

 As Foot Locker doesn’t offer kids’ shoes in different widths, I have put together a selection of the best shoes for a child with wide or extra wide feet.
 These are all shoe styles that I have fitted before, and in addition to fitting a child with wide or extra wide feet, they are also supportive, lightweight, flexible, breathable, and durable.

 I only recommend shoe styles that I have fitted before, as that is the only way that I can tell the quality of the shoe, the amount of support that it provides, and how it fits.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 Below you can find a selection of the best wide and extra wide shoes for children.